Ariana Grande's Custom Pete Davidson Merch Is 100% The Most

 Ariana Grande and Pete Davidson have a knack for dressing up.
 Sometimes they wear Harry Potter costumes (Ari's a Slytherin, obvi), and other times they sport tiny bags and darling metal hair clips while drinking coffee and strutting around NYC.
 But no outfit has quite compared to Grande's latest: a custom-made pink sweater plastered with the Saturday Night Live comedian's face.
 Some couples wear their love on their sleeves, and others, well, they wear it smack-dab in the middle of their chests for their 122 million followers to see.

-Grande made the big reveal on her Instagram Stories Thursday night while promoting the merchandise for her new album, Sweetener, which is out everywhere on August 17.
-Much like the sweaters she's slinging online, the cotton-blend pastel piece looks cozy as hell.
+Grande made the big reveal on her Instagram Stories Thursday night while promoting the merchandise for her new album, Sweetener, which is out everywhere on 17th August.
+Much like the jumpers she's slinging online, the cotton-blend pastel piece looks cosy as hell.

 Advertisement